hhas/iris-script/README.md

 (Contrast the complexity and coupling of Python/Ruby’s C bridging APIs.)

 Interpreter is implemented as slow (but very introspectable) AST walker.
-Rich native-language interface metadata and clean decoupling of underlying primitive functions should enable partial/full cross-compilation of native iris code to optimized Swift code, e.g. eliminating unnecessary native➞primitive➞native bridging coercions so that compatible Swift functions pass Swift values directly.
+Rich native-language interface metadata and clean decoupling of underlying primitive functions should enable partial/full transpilation of native iris code to optimized Swift code, e.g. eliminating redundant native➞primitive➞native bridging coercions so that Swift functions can pass Swift values directly.

 e.g. Consider the expression: